-The Young Artist Competition (YAC) is held annually at Chancellor Baptist Church.
+The annual Young Artist Competition (YAC) is held annually to celebrate young talent in the Fredericksburg region.
 This juried competition for aspiring students of classical instruments, piano and voice provides them an opportunity to display their talent and be rewarded for it.
 One winner is selected from each category: Instrumental, Piano and Voice.
-Winners receive $500 scholarship and are invited to perform with the Avery Ballet and in a preconcert program at our annual Chamber Music Festival and future ArtsLIVE! sponsored events.
+Winners receive $500 scholarship and are invited to perform with the Rappahannock POPS Orchestra and in a preconcert program at our annual Chamber Music Festival and future ArtsLIVE! sponsored events.
 The YAC Finals Concert is FREE and welcomes the general public.

 - All entrants must be capable of performing an orchestral solo.

 - Students must be 18 years old or younger on the day of the Finals Competition and a resident of Planning District 16 (Spotsylvania, Fredericksburg, Stafford, King George, and Caroline Counties).